autogram-is/spidergram/README.md

 # Spidergram

 Spidergram is a customizable toolkit for crawling and analyzing complicated web properties.
-While it can be used to craw any website, we (the folks at [Autogram](https://autogram.is)) designed it specifically for "ten websites in a trench coat" scenarios where a web property encompasses multiple CMSs, multiple domains, and multiple design systems, maintained by multiple teams.
+While it can be used to crawl any website, we (the folks at [Autogram](https://autogram.is)) designed it specifically for "ten websites in a trench coat" scenarios where a web property encompasses multiple CMSs, multiple domains, and multiple design systems, maintained by multiple teams.

 ## Installation